PoCInnovation/Workshops/p2p/6.Create_a_proxy/README.md

   - `transferProxyOwnership(address newOwner)`, which is a public function.
     - This function will allow the current owner to transfer ownership of the proxy contract to a new owner.
     - This function will emit the `ProxyOwnershipTransferred` event and set the new owner in the storage.
-  - `upgradeTo(string memory newVersion, address newImplementation)`, which is a public function.
+  - `upgradeTo(address newImplementation)`, which is a public function.
-    - This function will allow the owner to upgrade the implementation contract address and set a new version.
+    - This function will allow the owner to upgrade the implementation contract address.
-    - This function will emit the `Upgraded` event and set the new implementation address and version in the storage.
+    - This function will emit the `Upgraded` event and set the new implementation address in the storage.
 - 🔨 Create a modifier `onlyOwner` to restrict access to certain functions to the owner of the contract.
   - This modifier will use the `msg.sender` variable to check if the function caller is the owner of the contract.
   - Add the `onlyOwner` modifier to the `transferProxyOwnership` and `upgradeTo` functions.
 - 🛠️ Add a constructor to set the contract owner.
   - This constructor will use the `msg.sender` variable to set the contract owner.
-  - This constructor will also accept parameters to set the implementation address and the contract version.
+  - This constructor will also accept parameters to set the implementation address.
 - 📝 Override the `setImplementation` function to be usable by the owner only with the `onlyOwner` modifier.

 ### 📚 **Documentation**: